Ettwiller/RIMS-seq/README.md

 # Scripts description and command-line usage
 ## mapping.pl
 This script uses BWA-mem to map the reads to a reference genome.
 Adapters need to be removed prior using this script.\
-You can use your own script for mapping.
+Alternatively, you can use your own script for mapping.
 We have optimized the next analytical steps based on the BWA-mem mapping alorithm - we therefore recommend to use BWA-mem.
+Reads needs to be mapped in paired-end mode.
+RIMS-seq requires that the sequencing is done in paired-end mode.

 Usage:
 ```